• Home

 Tim Genet

-Native Southern California artist Tim Genet originally painted large landscapes in oil with a pallet knife.
-Turning to plein air painting years back he painted not only his native California but took his paints traveling across the United States, and then to Europe, Central/ South America, the Caribbean, Mexico, and the South Pacific.
-Currently along with his landscape paintings, Tim is working in oil and mixed media painting Expressive Figurative and abstract pieces.
-Working in two styles help to keep his work fresh as well as distinctive.
+Native Southern California artist Tim Genet originally painted large landscapes in oils with a pallet knife.
+Turning to plein air painting year’s back, he painted not only his native California but took his paints traveling across the United States, Europe, Central/ South America, the Caribbean, Mexico and the South Pacific.
+Currently, along with his landscape paintings, Tim is working in oil and mixed media painting Expressive Figurative and abstract pieces.
+Working in two styles helps to keep his work fresh as well as distinctive.

 timothygenet.com